 Developers have opinions, I’m no different, and if you’re honest, you have opinions too.
-The problem comes when we have opinions on things that have little actual value.
-It’s called Bike Shedding, the technical stuff that matters usually receives little argument, but the color of the shed, or tabs versus spaces, or to semi-colon or not-semi-colon ;) .
+The problem comes when we have opinions on things having little actual value.
+It’s called Bike Shedding, the technical, meaty items receive little argument, but the color of the shed, or tabs versus spaces, or to semi-colon or not-semi-colon ;) .

 Developers like to get opinionated about such things as where

-Free yourself, leave all that stuff behind.
+Free yourself, leave it all behind.
 Let go of your opinions.
 Just rely on one, of the many already well established style guides.
 Just as a note, a pretty greenhorn move is committing a bunch of changes your editor made automatically.

-If you editor is making updates to the code automatically, then fix your editor or get a new one.
+If you editor is making updates to the code without your knowledge, then fix your editor or get a new one.

-So put linting at the first thing that’s done by your CI when a PR is opened.
+So put linting at the first thing to do by your CI when a PR is opened.
 If it doesn’t pass linting, then fail it immediately.

 If you’ve been on this blog for any length of time you will see I’m a huge fan of Gitlab 😍.
 When you start your project, get it deployed quickly.
 I mean, get your code running the CI / CD pipeline with every push up to your git server.